cbrueffer/tophat-recondition/README.md

   * PNEXT: 0

-Examples of error messages emitted by downstream tools when trying to process unmapped reads without some or all of these modifications can be found in [this thread in the SEQanswers forum](http://seqanswers.com/forums/showthread.php?t=28155).
+Examples of error messages emitted by downstream tools when trying to process unmapped reads without some or all of these modifications can be found in [this thread in the SEQanswers forum](http://seqanswers.com/forums/showthread.php?t=28155), which lead to the development of this software.

 Citation
 --------

 We are in the process of publishing a manuscript involving tophat-recondition.
-For now, if you use this software in your research, please cite it by the URL: https://github.com/cbrueffer/tophat-recondition
+For now, if you use this software in your research, please cite it by its URL: https://github.com/cbrueffer/tophat-recondition